Coxeter quotients of the automorphism group of a Coxeter group: Introduction

-\begin{conjecture} For every infinite Coxeter group $W_\Gamma$, the automorphism group $Aut(W_\Gamma)$ virtually maps onto some infinite Coxeter group. \end{conjecture} If the conjecture holds, then the automorphism group of an infinite Coxeter group does not satisfy Kazhdan's property (T).
+\begin{conjecture} Every automorphism group ${\rm Aut}(W_\Gamma)$ of an infinite Coxeter group $W_\Gamma$ does not have Kazhdan's property (T). \end{conjecture}

-Results regarding the above conjecture were proved in \cite[Corollary 1.3]{GenevoisVarghese} where it is shown that the automorphism group of an infinite right-angled Coxeter virtually maps onto $\Z_2*\Z_2$.
+Results regarding Conjecture \ref{Con1} were proved in \cite[Corollary 1.3]{GenevoisVarghese} where it is shown that the automorphism group of an infinite right-angled Coxeter group virtually maps onto $\Z/2\Z*\Z/2\Z$.
+In particular, all infinite right-angled Coxeter groups are in the class $\mathcal{W}$.
 The special case where $\Gamma$ has no edges was shown in \cite[Theorem 3.5]{Varghese}.
-For the later the Coxeter groups are not necessarily right-angled.
-Combining the fact that an infinite Coxeter group has finite center and irreducible infinite Coxeter group has trivial center \cite{Hosake} one obtains: If $W_\Gamma$ is infinite and ${\rm Out}(W_\Gamma)$ is finite, then ${\rm Aut}(W_\Gamma)$ virtually maps onto a special infinite subgroup of $W_\Gamma$.
-More precisely, we write $W_\Gamma$ as a direct product of irreducible special Coxeter subgroups $W_\Gamma=W_{\Gamma_1}\times W_{\Gamma_2}\times\ldots\times W_{\Gamma_n}$.
-Then we obtain